Key takeaways

 - Bottom line

-1. Use cash advance apps
+1. Use earned wage access apps

-Cash advance apps send you money in minutes based on your earnings.
+Temporary balance boost apps send you money in minutes based on your earnings.
 These apps typically link to your bank account, assess your spending habits, and let you borrow small amounts before your next paycheck.
 They don’t conduct a credit check or charge interest, but they will automatically deduct the money on payday.

 After you set up your account, you can request an advance.
 The app may request a tip or a small fee to receive the money in minutes.
 Otherwise, it will deposit the funds into your linked bank account within one to three business days for free.